Customer feedback: how to hear the voice of the customer

 Requested customer feedback

 Requesting feedback using surveys can be, like outbound messages, intrusive and sometimes seen as annoying by your customers.
 Therefore, you should be thoughtful about how you do them.
 Also, if you do use surveys, be prepared and willing to engage in a conversation with your customers after they’ve provided you with their feedback.
-It’s an awful customer service experience to spend time sending in feedback and questions, only to never hear back.
+It’s an awful customer service experience, and a potential torpedo to satisfaction, to spend time sending in feedback and questions, only to never hear back.

 When done the right way, surveys are essential sources of feedback that can help you better understand your customers.